Doraemon: Nobita's Great Battle of the Mermaid King

-Doraemon: Nobita's Great Battle of the Mermaid King (ドラえもん のび太の人魚大海戦, Doraemon: Nobita no Ningyo Daikaisen) is a 2010 Japanese animated science fantasy action adventure film based on the manga and anime series Doraemon, and is the 13th Doraemon film.
+Doraemon: Nobita's Great Battle of the Mermaid King (ドラえもん のび太の人魚大海戦, Doraemon: Nobita no Ningyo Daikaisen) is a 2010 Japanese animated science fantasy action adventure film based on the manga and anime series Doraemon, and is the 30th Doraemon film.
 The film was released in Japan on March 6, 2010.

 Plot

 Suneo shows his diving photos in Palau to Gian and Shizuka.
-Nobita wants to go to Suneo's house to see more pictures, but he is unwelcomed and Doreamon comforts him.
+Nobita wants to go to Suneo's house to see more pictures, but he is unwelcomed and Doraemon comforts him.
 When Nobita wants to dive, Doraemon uses an "Underwater Pump Simulator" (架空水面シミュレーター・ポンプ) to pump the water out of Tokyo, causing the city to submerge.
 That night, Doraemon and Nobita use a "Diving Mask Simulator" to dive underwater.
 Nobita sees a fish tail, and tells Doraemon that he saw a mermaid.
 They take pictures, and hear a scream, who describes about the shadows of a mermaid and a shark.
 Nobita and Doraemon ask how he could see it without his goggles, and sees that the fish are still there, but the water is gone.

 Nobita looks for the shark, which is actually behind him.
 Doraemon throws a frog into the shark's mouth, where the shark and other fish returns to the ocean, and the mermaid falls onto a tree branch.
 Nobita notices a fish tail beneath the leaves, and Doraemon finds a girl.
 After eating translation jelly, the girl introduces herself as Sophia.
 They take Sophia to a tour around the city and introduces them to Shizuka, Gian and Suneo.
 Due to various circumstances, the group learns that Sophia is a mermaid.
-Doraemon's sister Dorami visits the group, as advised by Doreamon, where she explains about the apparitions, legends and animals mistaken for mermaids.
+Doraemon's sister Dorami visits the group, as advised by Doraemon, where she explains about the apparitions, legends and animals mistaken for mermaids.
 The group decides to lead Sophia to her home, and Doraemon copies Sophia's clothes, where he uses his familiar light to help them breathe underwater (and they become mermaids), using his watertight rope to keep water away.
 Sophia tells that Doraemon has powers like the goddess Manatia, and they learn about the existence of the powerful mermaid sword.
 Doraemon uses his mystery ink and scroll, which tells that five stars will form a pentagon.

-The next day, the group heads towarda Sophia's palace, but Nobita gets tired, where a giant eel appears behind them and they hide in a cave, until they are rescued by Sophia's soldiers, who misunderstands them to be Sophia's kidnappers, and sentences them to death after capturing the four.
+The next day, the group heads towards Sophia's palace, but Nobita gets tired, where a giant eel appears behind them and they hide in a cave, until they are rescued by Sophia's soldiers, who misunderstands them to be Sophia's kidnappers, and sentences them to death after capturing the four.
 They arrive at the home of the mermaid tribe and are put in a fish tank, expecting to be eaten by a megalodon.
 Sophia tells the puffer fish to stop the execution, and they are released.
 Later, a soldier tells Sophia that she has been summoned by Queen Undine (queen of the mermaid tribe and Sophia's grandmother).
 When they arrive at the palace, Queen Undine tells Sophia that she will be queen.